US STOCKS-Wall Street ends lower on healthcare losses, interest rate jitters

 NEW YORK, Aug 17 (Reuters) - Wall Street's main indexes closed lower after choppy trading on Thursday as losses in healthcare stocks eclipsed gains in Cisco and energy stocks, while upbeat economic data kept alive fears of interest rates remaining higher for longer.

-Shares of major health insurers UnitedHealth UNH.N and Cigna CI.N, which also have PBM units, dropped, pushing the broader S&P 500 healthcare index .SPXHC lower.
+Shares of major health insurers UnitedHealth UNH.N and Cigna CI.N, which also have PBM units, dropped by 1.9% and 6.4% respectively, pushing the broader S&P 500 healthcare index .SPXHC 0.8% lower.

-Higher oil prices lifted shares of Exxon Mobil XOM.N and Chevron CVX.N, as commodities were helped by hopes that China's central bank was seeking to bolster the property market and wider economy.
+Higher oil prices lifted shares of Exxon Mobil XOM.N and Chevron CVX.N by 1.9% to 1.7% respectively, as commodities were helped by hopes that China's central bank was seeking to bolster the property market and wider economy.

 Pressuring equities further, the yield on 10-year U.S. Treasury notes US10YT=RR hit its highest level since October as a raft of strong economic data this week stokes concerns the Fed could keep interest rates at the current level for longer.